codeAuthorship/MAA-Targeted-Attack/README.md

 We utilized the same dataset shared by [Erwin et al](https://github.com/EQuiw/code-imitator).
 To conduct this experiment, we ran the targeted attack of MAA by utilizing thier source code and dataset.
 We then collected transformed codes under each author in [data/targeted_code_from_MAA](https://github.com/codeAuthorship/MAA-Targeted-Attack/tree/main/data) (e.g., in 4yn folder, there are 19 transformed codes based on 4yn's styles per each challenge).
-We utilized them to run code authorship attribtution (Caliskan-Islam's method) to exmaine targeted attack success rate.
+We utilized them to run code authorship attribtution, [Caliskan-Islam's method](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/caliskan-islam) to exmaine targeted attack success rate.

 ## Targeted attack results
 The result of targeted attack are in [MAA-Tatgeted-Attack/data/results](https://github.com/soohyeonc/MAA-Tatgeted-Attack/tree/main/data/results).